kalisio/kargo/docs/reference/cli.md

 `usage: kargo load <service`

-Import from an archive the docker image corresponding to the given service and push it into **registry**.
+Load from an archive the docker image corresponding to the given service and push it to the **registry**.
 The archive to be imported is read from the variable `<SERVICE>_ARCHIVE`.
 It could be an URL that point to a file on the host or a remote file.
 To import a remote archive, the URL must begin with:
 * `http` or `https` if the archive is accessible using the **HTTP** protocol
 * an existing **rclone** remote source if the archive is stored on a well-known store (i.e. Google Driver, OpenStack Object Store, AWS S3...).